-- 26% of households in the 50-80% AMI range report having one or more severe housing problems. - The highest incidence of severe housing problems in the moderate-income bracket is found among Black/African American (35%) and Asian households (35%) although Black/African American households only make up 3% of moderate income households and Asian households only make up 12%
+- 26% of households in the 50-80% AMI range report having one or more severe housing problems. - The highest incidence of severe housing problems in the moderate-income bracket is found among Black/African American (35%) and Asian households (35%), although Black/African American households only make up 3% of moderate income households and Asian households only make up 12%

-- 10% of households in the median income level report severe housing problems. - 6% of White households in this income group experience severe housing problems, making up the largest portion of the total households at 2,625, which represents 55% of the total. - 12% of Asian households in this income group have severe housing problems, accounting for 430 households and 9% of the total. - Black/African American households made up roughly 1% of this income group and Pacific Islander households made up less than .5%.
-Both of these racial/ethnic groups did not experience any severe housing problems, although being more at risk in lower income groups.
-This reflects the intersectionality between income level and race/ethnicity in determining if a household is more at risk of experiencing severe housing problems.
+- 10% of households in the median income level report severe housing problems. - 6% of White households in this income group experience severe housing problems, making up the largest portion of the total households at 2,625, which represents 55% of the total. - 12% of Asian households in this income group have severe housing problems, accounting for 430 households and 9% of the total. - Black/African American households comprised approximately 1% of this income group, while Pacific Islander households accounted for less than 0.5%.
+Although neither group experienced severe housing problems within this category, they remain at greater risk in lower income brackets.
+This trend highlights the intersectionality of income level and race/ethnicity in assessing a household's vulnerability to severe housing challenges.